-The Vice Chancellor was a member of a defined benefit pension scheme until part way through 2016/7 when they opted out of the scheme.
-The Vice Chancellor now receives a salary supplement in lieu of pension contributions.
+The Vice Chancellor receives a salary supplement in lieu of pension contributions.
 The cost of the supplement to the University is less than the employer pension contributions would be.
-The Vice Chancellor had accrued entitlements (including service from employment prior to Leeds Trinity University) of £56,294 under the scheme at the point of opting out.

-Ratio of the remuneration of the Vice Chancellor to the median for the whole workforce Year ended 31 July 2018 £ Year ended 31 July 2017 £
+Ratio of the remuneration of the Vice Chancellor to the median for the whole workforce Year ended 31 July 2019 £ Year ended 31 July 2018 £

-Basic Salary 5.4:1 5.9:1
+Basic Salary 6.0:1 5.4:1

-Total Remuneration 5.5:1 6.0:1
+Total Remuneration 5.8:1 5.5:1

-The remuneration package of the Vice-Chancellor is reviewed and benchmarked by the Remuneration Committee on a 3 year cycle.
+In line with CUC guidance, the remuneration package of the Vice-Chancellor is reviewed annually and externally benchmarked by the Remuneration Committee on a three year cycle.
 This is done independently of the Vice-Chancellor who is not a member of the committee.
-The review takes place using external advice and benchmarking data against a comparator group comprising of other HE institutions of an appropriate size and scale.
-The basic salary is set by reference to the median for the comparator group with clear expectations of the level of performance to be delivered.
-Performance is judged against annual objectives agreed by the Remuneration Committee.
+The tri-annual review takes place using external advice and benchmarking data against an agreed comparator group comprising of other HE institutions of an appropriate size and scale.

-Following a review and re-setting in 2015, basic salary only increased through to 2017/18 by the nationally agreed pay rise.
-The remuneration package also included a bonus assessed against set criteria and the payments in 2017/18 and 2016/17 reflect bonus payments made in those years in respect of performance in the prior year.
-During 2016/17, a salary supplement was agreed in lieu of pension contributions and the cost of the supplement to the University is less than the employer pension contributions would be.
+Following a review and re-setting in 2015, basic salary increased over the subsequent three year period to 2017/18 by the nationally agreed pay rise.
+The remuneration package also included a bonus assessed against set criteria and the payment in 2017/18 reflects a bonus payment made in that year in respect of performance in the prior year.